zimmermannlowbrass/python-p3-import/README.md

 keyword, we can access whole modules or the classes, functions, and objects inside from any other module.

+Run `pipenv install` and `pipenv shell` to enter the virtual environment.

 ***

 ## Importing a Module